MA EPHT - Heart Attack

 Our health is impacted by the social determinants of health (SDoH).
 These are the social, economic, and physical factors where we work, live and play.

-Historic injustices have placed low-income communities and communities of color, such as our Indigenous communities, near toxic waste sites, areas with high air pollution, and other environmental exposures.
-As a result, people living in these communities experience an increase in the risk of heart attack and other forms of heart disease.
+Historic injustices have made low-income communities and communities of color more likely to live near environmental hazards.
+These include toxic waste sites and areas with high air pollution.
+As a result, people in these communities experience increased risk of heart attack and heart disease.
 Heart attack is one of 4 Vulnerable Health Environmental Justice criteria included in Massachusetts’ Environmental Justice Policy.

-Additionally, low-income populations and people with less education are disproportionately exposed to second-hand smoke, with children especially at risk.
+Low-income populations are also disproportionately exposed to second-hand smoke.
+This is also true for those with lower levels of education.
+Children are especially at risk.
 Learn more, visit the CDC’s Health Effects of Secondhand Smoke webpage.

 How can you minimize your risk of having a heart attack?